Disclosure: We love how our audience helps us grow. This post may contain affiliate links. Please check our disclosure policy for more information.

 - Foxtel Room

-Within walking distance of the park, there are:
+Within walking distance of the park, there is:

 - Tennis Courts